 How to Apply

-Students are invited to apply for scholarships at Flinders in Music, Academics, General Excellence and the Principal’s Scholarship, as well as the Flinders Foundation Scholarship.
-Applications close on Friday, 26 February, 2021.
+Students are invited to apply for scholarships at Flinders in Music, Academics, General Excellence, Sports and the Principal’s Scholarship, as well as the Flinders Foundation Scholarship.
+To learn more and see when applications are open, visit here.

-The Flinders Sport Scholarship will open for applications in July 2021.
+The Flinders Sports Scholarship is open for applications now and close on Friday, 20 August, 2021.